 Heat maps are all in rage today.
 From weather forecasters using them to every user-centric company on the planet, everyone loves to use it.
 Why wouldn’t they?
 Heat maps are a tool of choice for many when you need to make sense of heaps of data.
 Instead of wading through pies, graphs, tables, and charts, you can instead use heat maps to see the trends.
 No interpreting charts or understanding different graphs.
 Yes, it is that easy.

-Heat map is a visual analytics tool that relies on colors to interpret the data for you.
+Heat map is a visual analytics tool in UX Research that relies on colors to interpret the data for you.
 Use it when you need to know how a web page is performing and what’s catching the attention of your users.
 The heat map shows you in a simple and comprehensible way the information that’s most important for you – your user’s attention.

 Of course, we limit this interaction to just unique users.
 You wouldn’t want biased information.
 When we have mapped enough user interactions, we have the analysis ready to show to you.